History

 by the setting in of a whirlwind”(Strabo xvii.
 54)4 and

-According to Herodotus, Kush did not pay tribute to Persia but
+According to Herodotus, the Kushites did not pay tribute to Persia.
+Instead they sent precious gifts to the Persian king, including

 Xerxes (486-465 BC) was composed of Kushite archers (Herodotus vii.69-70).